MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/AppIdTagging/deploy-appid-tagging-policies.md

 ## Deploy AppId Tagging Policies with MDM

-While policies can't be created in MDM, custom AppId Tagging policies can be deployed to endpoints using [the OMA-URI feature in MDM](../deploy-windows-defender-application-control-policies-using-intune.md#deploy-wdac-policies-with-custom-oma-uri).
+Custom AppId Tagging policies can be deployed to endpoints using [the OMA-URI feature in MDM](../deploy-windows-defender-application-control-policies-using-intune.md#deploy-wdac-policies-with-custom-oma-uri).

 ## Deploy AppId Tagging Policies with MEMCM

-Similar to MDM, policies can only be deployed via MEMCM not created.
-Using the [deployment task sequences](/deployment/deploy-windows-defender-application-control-policies-with-memcm.md#deploy-custom-wdac-policies-using-packagesprograms-or-task-sequences), policies can be deployed to your managed endpoints and users.
+Custom AppId Tagging policies can deployed via MEMCM using the [deployment task sequences](/deployment/deploy-windows-defender-application-control-policies-with-memcm.md#deploy-custom-wdac-policies-using-packagesprograms-or-task-sequences), policies can be deployed to your managed endpoints and users.

 ### Deploy AppId Tagging Policies via Scripting